The Ordinary Pigmentation Routine

 The Ordinary Niacinamide

-Niacinamide is a water based serum that regulates sebum and minimises pores.
-It can be used in the morning and the evening, although in this routine you would only use it once a day.
-Apply a few drops on top of the Alpha Arbutin and follow with MAP and your sun cream.
+Niacinamide is a water-based serum that regulates sebum and minimizes pores.
+Niacinamide can be used in the morning and in the evening, although in this routine Deciem recommend to use it once a day.
+Apply a few drops on top of the Alpha Arbutin and follow with Magnesium Ascorbyl Phosphate (MAP) and your sun cream.

-A common problem with Niacinamide is that people find it can foam a bit.
+A common problem with Niacinamide is that people find it can get soapy when applying.
 Try using less product and patting the product on rather than rubbing it.
-Also make sure you skin is cleansed really well with no residue from your cleanser.
+Make sure your skin is cleansed really well with no residue left from your cleanser.
 Niacinamide is now available in powder form.

 - Regulates sebum